chintunglin/nextrngbook/docs/index.md

 and do not repeat for a very long time.
 They can be generated efficiently across different systems, and they can pass a wide range of statistical tests that detect hidden patterns.
-A good RNG should perform reliably for large-scale simulations with
-a strong support for parallel computing, and an easy integration across various computing platforms.
+A good RNG should perform reliably for large-scale simulations with a strong support for parallel computing, and an easy integration across various computing platforms.
 For security applications,  generated variates need to be unpredictable, so that future values cannot be inferred from past outputs.

-There are several  high-quality RNGs to be implemented in this NextRNGBook Package which should form a solid foundation for statistical simulation and/or secure applications.
+There are several  high-quality RNGs to be implemented in this NextRNGBook Package which should provide a solid foundation for better statistical simulation and/or secure applications.
 Combining strong theoretical supports and great practical performance, NextRNGBook can help users to explore, evaluate, and apply high-quality RNGs in a modern Python environment.